Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 New Prince of Wales

 New Prince of Wales is considered to be the first pleasure vessel of more than 100 gross tons to be driven by internal combustion engines - she had two paraffin engines totalling 150hp, made by John L.Thornycroft.
 (The Royal Lady at Scarborough was the first to be powered by diesels).
 New Prince of Wales was wooden hulled, and completed by Alec Fowler in Bosham in 1923 for the Southend Motor Navigation Co.
 She was 104 feet long and 137 gross tons.
-She was of very shallow draft, being used to to perform short cruises from a small jetty near Southend Pier at high tide.
+She was of very shallow draft, being used to perform short cruises from a small jetty near Southend Pier at high tide.
 New Prince of Wales ran from the end of the pier at low tides.
-I have few details at present about her subsequent career, although she is listed as running for Jackson Brothers at Southend in 1957, along with the 1931-built Britannia I.

 Postcard of New Prince of Wales.